-The discount rate used to measure the June 30, 2016 and 2015 TPL was 7.75%.
+The discount rate used to measure the June 30, 2017 and 2016 TPL was 7.75%.
 The projection of cash flows used to determine the discount rate assumed that contributions from participating plan members, employers, and non-employer contributing entities will be made based on the Board's funding policy, which establishes the contractually required rates under the Montana Code Annotated.
 The State contributes 0.1% of salaries for local governments and 0.37% for school districts.
 In addition, the State contributes coal severance tax and interest money from the general fund.
 The interest is contributed monthly and the severance tax is contributed quarterly.
-Based on those assumptions, the System's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2123.
+Based on those assumptions, the System's fiduciary net position was projected to be adequate to make all the projected future benefit payments of current plan members through the year 2117 (for the June 30, 2016 TPL) and 2123 (for the June 30, 2015 TPL).
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the TPL.
 A municipal bond rate was not incorporated in the discount rate.

-Target Allocations:
+Target Allocations